-Heat pumps are one option for reducing the carbon footprint of a building, and have been around for many years, particularly in Sweden, Germany and North America.
+Heat pumps are one option for reducing the carbon footprint of a building.
+They have been around for many years, particularly in Sweden, Germany and North America, so the technology is well-developed.
 Heat pumps have gained popularity recently, in-part due to the need to replace fossil-fuelled heating systems.
-To help ‘kick start’ the industry, there are financial incentives like the RHI.
-This is planned to last until March 2021.
-However there is likely to be some form of incentive after that
+Running cost can often be lower than traditional heating systems, but this is not always the case since there can be many variables that affect the energy-efficiency.
+To help reduce installation costs, there is currently a financial incentive for heat pumps in the UK… The Boiler Replacement Scheme

 Do heat pumps work?